What is yuzu?

 Yuzu juice is highly favoured in Japanese cuisine for the contrasting intense floral aroma and sour-lime flavour.
 Because of the high cost of yuzu, it is often used together with lime juice - as in the recipe below.

-For the yuzu and lime sorbet Serves: 6
+Ingredients for the yuzu and lime sorbet Serves: 6

-For the crystallised lime peel
+Ingredients for the crystallised lime peel

 - 1 lime